joshua-stone/pwniepi/README.md

 The Raspberry Pi is an appealing testbed for pentesting due to its low cost, great community support, small form factor, and simple design.
 Open source support also appears to have matured to the point that many distros now provide upstream builds that're compatible with the Raspberry Pi.

 Fedora was chosen for this project because it uses mainline Linux kernels that're kept up to date.
 This is especially important for a platform like the Raspberry Pi which benefits from hardware support and enablement that's added in newer kernels.
-There's also the benefit of having the same conventions between
+This project also depends on Fedora-specific tools (portability is important, but so is development time), including `dnf` and `fedora-arm-installer`.

 ## Hardware Prerequisites